 Fellowship Groups at St. Peter’s

 As a welcoming church, St. Peter’s is blessed to have gay and lesbian parishioners in every aspect of our life together.
-The LGBT Fellowship is a gathering of folks who share a similar life journey and friends to share in conversation and community.
+The LGBT fellowship is a gathering of folks who share a similar life journey and friends to share in conversation and community.

-An energetic group of retired parishioners who meet monthly on a Wednesday for lunch and discussion.
+Sages is an energetic group of retired parishioners who meet monthly on a Wednesday for lunch and discussion.
 Often the meeting is accompanied by a presentation from authors, leaders in the arts, and other people of interest.
 All ages are welcome to attend, and friends are always welcome.

 St. Peter’s Book Group meets on the first Tuesday of each month in a member’s home to discuss a book, movie or occasionally a play.

 Once a month, this group gets together in a member’s home for knitting, crocheting, mending, etc., or just for conversation and refreshments.
 Beginners welcome.
 Free instruction!

 Grief is an experience each of us will have.
 And, while often surprising, grief is normal, and faith does not deny grief or the pain of death and loss, but rather helps it become part of life.
 Led by clergy and professionals such as social workers and nurses, this group meets once or twice a year for several weeks at a time to explore grief and faith in a safe and supportive environment.
 For more information, contact the Rev. Claire Nevin-Field.